 Did we Enjoy it?

 Angkor was on both our check lists and we were glad to tick it off.
 We wish we had not come during peak season.
-By mid day the crowds got really crazy that there is shoving and pushing literally.
+By mid day the crowds got really crazy that there was shoving and pushing literally.
 When you are in a site known for its spirituality, the least one could do is respect its sanctity and atmosphere.
 It is a shame that some tourists do not get it and in the process tarnish the experience for others.

 Irrespective, the temples stand tall after centuries of misuse and destruction, shining for the generations to come.
 We remain to this day at awe.